Correcting for sampling variability in maximum likelihood-based one-sample log-rank tests: Simulation study

-The aim of this simulation study is to quantify the type I error rate inflation of the one-sample log-rank test when it is interpreted as a test of the null hypothesis $H_0$ instead of $H_{0,\text{OSLR}}$ in settings where the reference curve is given by a parametric estimate from historic control data.
-At the same time, we want to investigate whether the corrected test, that accounts for the additional variability $V_2$ introduced by the estimation procedure, maintains the nominal type I error rate.\\ For the historic control arm as well as for the experimental arm, we assume that the patients were recruited uniformly between the start and the end of the accrual period after $a=2$ years.
+For the historic control arm as well as for the experimental arm, we assume that the patients were recruited uniformly between the start and the end of the accrual period after $a=2$ years.
 Each patient remains in the trial until the event of interest occurs or the end of the follow-up period of length $f=3$ years that follows the accrual period.
 Hence, we have $C_x \sim \mathcal{U}[f, a+f]$ for $x \in \{A,B\}$.
 The recruitment date and hence also the date of administrative censoring are simulated independently from the time of the event of interest.
 As our aim is to analyse the adherence to the nominal type I error rate, we use the same distribution for $T_A$ and $T_B$.
-We assume a Weibull distribution with shape parameter $\kappa \in \{0.5, 1, 2\}$ with a fixed one-year survival rate of 50\%.
-Hence, the cumulative hazard function at time $s$ is given by $\Lambda_{T_A}(s) = \Lambda_{T_B}(s) = -\log(0.5) \cdot s^{\kappa}$.\\ We used different sample sizes $n_B \in \{25,50,100,200\}$ and allocation ratios $\pi \in \{1, 1/2, 1/4, 1/8, 1/16\}$ to study the impact of these two variables on the different error rates.
+We assume a Weibull distribution for the historical control group with shape parameter $\kappa \in \{0.5, 1, 2\}$ with a fixed one-year survival rate of 50\%.
+Hence, the cumulative hazard function at time $s$ is given by $\Lambda_{T_A}(s) = -\log(0.5) \cdot s^{\kappa}$.
+The cumulative hazard function for the experimental group is given by a proportional hazards model via $\Lambda_{T_B}(s) = \omega \cdot\Lambda_{T_A}(s)$.
+In order to investigate type I error rates as well as power, we considered considered hazard ratios $\omega \in \{1, 0.8\}$.
+Please note that a Weibull distribution with shape parameter $\kappa=1$ corresponds to an exponential distribution.\\ We used different sample sizes $n_B \in \{25,50,100,200\}$ and allocation ratios $\pi \in \{1, 1/2, 1/4, 1/8, 1/16\}$ to study the impact of these two variables on the different error rates.
 As it can be seen from \eqref{eq:add_var}, the allocation ratio $\pi$ plays an essential role when it comes to the additional variability introduced by the estimation process.\\ For each combination of those parameters we conduct 100,000 simulation runs.
-In each run, we use the R package \texttt{flexsurv} to fit a Weibull distribution to the data from group $A$ and conduct the standard one-sample log-rank test to compare the data from group B with the resulting reference curve.
+In each run, we use the R package \texttt{flexsurv} to fit a distribution to the data from group $A$ and conduct the standard one-sample log-rank test to compare the data from group $B$ with the resulting reference curve.
 At the same time, we also compute the corrected test statistics and the two-sample log-rank test statistic comparing the two groups directly.
+For all scenarios, we use Weibull MLE estimates for the procedures that require parametric estimates.
+If $\kappa = 1$, the time-to-event endpoint is exponentially distributed.
+In these scenarios, we will also consider estimates for an exponential distribution.
+In this way, we can also uncover potential advantages of a more sparse parametric modeling of the refrence survival curve.
 The Monte Carlo error interval for 100,000 simulation runs for the nominal (one-sided) rate of 0.025 is $[0.0240; 0.0260]$.
-For the (two-sided) rate of 0.05 it amounts to $[0.0486; 0.0514]$.\\
+For the (two-sided) rate of 0.05 it amounts to $[0.0486; 0.0514]$.